Pranshu1705/projects/README.md

 # projects
-i will be creting projects big or small and uploading here
+i will be creating projects big or small and uploading here